CSCI-4611-Spring-2024/assignment-3-muqingLeo/README.md

 1. **Third Party Assets**.
 List the name and source of any third party assets that you added, such as models, images, sounds, or any other content used that was not solely written by you.

    `earth rotation functionality: I tried to look up online in order to find a brief guide of how to make the globe rotate, however the suggested approach didn't work since my earth simply rotates as an oval. source cna be found here https://stackoverflow.com/questions/11060734/how-to-rotate-a-3d-object-on-axis-three-js`
+   `helped by TA while implementing normals for the Globe Mesh`

 2. **Wizard Bonus Functionality**.
 If you completed the wizard bonus challenge, then please provide a brief description along with any instructions for the person grading your assignment.